decidables/decidables/sites/detectable/src/measurement.md

 ---
-title: 'Measurement &amp; Sensitivity: Towards a Theory of Performance'
+title: 'Measurement and Sensitivity: Towards a Theory of Performance'
 layout: page
 script: page
 ---